BroadleafCommerce/BroadleafCommerce/README.md

 Broadleaf Commerce core is released under the terms of the Apache Software License 2 (see license.txt).
 However, various commercial modules that are also available (for instance, price list management) are released under a different commercial license.
 These are not included with the core Broadleaf framework.

 We also offer various levels of [enterprise support licenses](http://broadleafcommerce.com/support).
 Please [contact us](http://broadleafcommerce.com/contact) for information.

+## End Of Life

+This version is end of life and is no longer actively supported.
+Our latest version is 5.0 and is licensed under a new dual license format.
+It may be used under the terms of the Fair Use License 1.0 (http://license.broadleafcommerce.org/fair_use_license-1.0.txt) unless the restrictions on use therein are violated and require payment to Broadleaf, in which case the Broadleaf End User License Agreement (EULA), Version 1.1 (http://license.broadleafcommerce.org/commercial_license-1.1.txt) shall apply.
+Alternatively, the Commercial License may be replaced with a mutually agreed upon license between you and Broadleaf Commerce.

+To get started with the latest version of Broadleaf Commerce, please visit our getting started page on the web: http://www.broadleafcommerce.com/docs/core/current/getting-started